Default Chart Settings

 A reoccurring issue related to Area Charts and Line Charts is, that the sorting of the Nodes (data series) influences the priority of labels in the Chart.

-For example, when a Table features two Nodes (Data table) and node B is sorted above Node A, the Chart will prioritize the label of Node B and therefore, in case of overlapping labels will only show the label of Node B (Example 1).
+For example, when a chart features two nodes (Data table) and node B is sorted above node A, the chart will prioritize the label of node B and therefore, in case of overlapping labels will only show the label of node B (Example 1).

 This does NOT mean that wrong numbers are displayed.

-To change the prioritization of the Nodes, click on 'sort and format' below the 'Node(s) (Data Series) Table and reorder the Nodes.
+To change the prioritization of the nodes, click on 'sort and format' next to the node button and reorder the nodes.